Diabetes-Friendly Spicy Brown Rice and Mung Bean Sprouts

 - Take rice in a cooker container and add 3 1/2 cups of water.
 Add chopped carrot, French beans, peas, chopped potato, and some salt.
 Mix well.
 Keep it inside the pressure cooker and cook till 2 whistles and simmer for 12 minutes.

 - Once the pressure comes down, open the cooker lid.
 Take out the container and add mung bean sprouts to it.
 Sprinkle some water on top.

 - Re-heat and cook till one whistle and simmer for 5 minutes.
-By now, brown rice cooks properly.
+By now, the brown rice should be properly cooked.
 Take out the cooker container when the pressure comes down.

-- Heat oil/ghee in a deep bottomed pan or Kadhai.
-Throw chopped onion to it.
-Saute them till transparent.
+- Heat oil/ghee in a deep-bottomed pan or Kadhai.
+Throw in chopped onion.
+Saute till transparent.
 Add chopped capsicum and tomato.
-Cook till tomato is done, and not mushy.
+Cook till tomato is done and not mushy.

 - Add cooked brown rice, mung bean sprouts, and vegetables.